-Note. - Depth refers to the lower turning point of the waves in the filter used.
-Time is relticularly immediately prior to emergence, antisymmetric averages of north-south and east-west travel-time differences, and an antisymmetric average of the vertical vorticity.
-The mean travel-time shifts are correlated with the presence of surface field, and thus may not be related to subsurface properties of the emergence.
-This was confirmed by the reduced ability of mean travel-time shifts to distinguish PE from NE regions for subsets of the initial samples of PE and NE regions that had matched distributions of average unsigned magnetic flux.
+While such considerations are important if the goal is to use helioseismology to predict the emergence of ARs, our goal is simply to determine if there is a helioseismic signal of emergence.
+The helioseismic measures that best distinguish the pre-emergence from the non-emergence regions are mean travel-time shifts, particularly immediately prior to emergence, antisymmetric averages of north-south and east-west traveltime differences, and an antisymmetric average of the vertical vorticity.
+The mean travel-time shifts are correlated with the presence of surface field and thus may not be related to subsurface properties of the emergence.
+This was confirmed by the reduced ability of mean travel-time shifts to distinguish PE from NE regions for subsets of the initial samples of PE and